-Effective Saturday April 4th at 8pm both Chef’s Restaurant in Buffalo and Chef’s On The Go in Amherst will temporarily close for business.
-We will reevaluate when to re-open on May 1, 2020, and make a decision as to where the situation is pertaining to COVID-19, and when it is once again safe for all our staff and customers to resume normal business.
+Effective Saturday April 4th at 8pm Chef’s Restaurant in Buffalo will temporarily close for business.
+We will re-open when it is once again safe for all our staff and customers to resume normal business.

 Again it is with a heavy heart that we do this, but our staff and customers are much more important than making money right now.

 We hope that everyone understands our decision, and continues to support us once we reopen both locations.
 Thank you again for all the love and support you have shown the Chef’s brand for over 97 years and we will ALL be back stronger than ever!